Bacon ice cream: Heston Blumenthal

 The English chef Heston Blumenthal creates unusual dishes using molecular gastronomy.
 His restaurant, the Fat Duck in Bray, Berkshire, has won three Michelin stars among other achievements.
-As early as 2001, Blumenthal created savoury ice cream flavours such as mustard grain and crab.
-In an article explaining the concept of "flavour encapsulation", Blumenthal explained that flavour is much more intense in encapsulated bursts, rather than when dispersed in a solution; therefore, the more that eggs are cooked, the more that the proteins stick together.
-This creates pockets of egg flavour in the ice cream, which release as it melts in customers' mouths.
+As early as 2001, Blumenthal created savory ice cream flavors such as mustard grain and crab.
+In an article explaining the concept of "flavor encapsulation", Blumenthal explained that flavor is much more intense in encapsulated bursts, rather than when dispersed in a solution; therefore, the more that eggs are cooked, the more that the proteins stick together.
+This creates pockets of egg flavor in the ice cream, which release as it melts in customers' mouths.

-Traditional ice cream is frozen egg custard with flavours added.
+Traditional ice cream is frozen egg custard with flavors added.
 Blumenthal whisks egg yolks with sugar until the sugar interacts with the proteins in the yolk, creating a network of proteins.
-The entire substance turns white, at which point flavouring can be added and cooked in.
+The entire substance turns white, at which point flavoring can be added and cooked in.
 While stirring the mixture, Blumenthal cools it as fast as possible using liquid nitrogen.

-Blumenthal's bacon-and-egg ice cream, now one of his signature dishes, along with his other unique flavours, has given him a reputation as "The Wizard of Odd" and has made his restaurant a magnet for food enthusiasts.
-Blumenthal has stated that one ambition is to create an ice cream with flavours released in time-separated stages; for example, bacon and egg followed by orange juice or tea.
-Once he perfects the technique of separating the flavours, he would attempt mussels followed by chocolate.
+Blumenthal's bacon-and-egg ice cream, now one of his signature dishes, along with his other unique flavors, has given him a reputation as "The Wizard of Odd" and has made his restaurant a magnet for food enthusiasts.
+Blumenthal has stated that one ambition is to create an ice cream with flavors released in time-separated stages; for example, bacon and egg followed by orange juice or tea.
+Once he perfects the technique of separating the flavors, he would attempt mussels followed by chocolate.

 In the 2006 New Years Honours List, Blumenthal was awarded Officer of the Most Excellent Order of the British Empire (OBE), the United Kingdom's fourth highest order of chivalry, for his services to food.

 Recipes

 As bacon ice cream was created in 1992 and came to prominence in the 2000s, there is no traditional recipe.
 Recipes generally involve adding bacon to a standard sweet ice cream recipe, often vanilla but other suggestions include coffee, rum or pecan.
 The saltiness of the bacon highlights the sweetness of the ice cream.
-According to one Wired.com article, the bacon should be candied prior to addition, a process which involves baking the bacon in a sugar syrup.
-This has the benefit of sweetening the bacon, in a similar manner to pancakes in some parts of the United States.
+According to one Wired.com article, the bacon should be candied before addition, a process which involves baking the bacon in a sugar syrup.
+This has the benefit of sweetening the bacon, similarly to pancakes in some parts of the United States.